-Miss Craver, who is under arrest, claims that the shooting was accidental and the police say they have found no evidence to cast doubt upon her throw up his hands.
-He had told her, she asserted, that the weapon was not loaded, and she declares that she pulled the trigger three times before the weapon exploded.
+Miss Craver, who is under arrest, claims that the shooting was accidental and the police say they have found no evidence to cast doubt upon her local Humane society.
+She claims that she pointed the revolver, which was the property of Havens and which has been in a pigeon hole in a cabinet in Havens' office for a long time, at him in a spirit of fun as he was entering the room in which she stood, commanding him to throw up his hands, He had told her, she asserted, that the weapon was not loaded, and she declares that she pulled the trigger three times before the weapon exploded.
 An examination of the pistol confirms this statement.
 It contained six cartridges and two of them in addition to the one discharged had indentations from the hammer.

 Havens was unconscious till death and therefore unable to make any statement.
-Miss Craver, who is almost prostrated over the affair, is confined in the house of detention of the local Humane society.
+Miss Craver, who is almost prostrated over the affair, is confined in the house of detention of the

-She claims that she pointed the revolver, which was the property of pretation of section II of article 6 of Havens and which has been in a pigthe constitution and its application eon hole in a cabinet in Havens' office for a long time, at him in a spirit of fun as he was entering the room in which she stood, commanding him to of a wellknown family, married and the father of two children.
+The bullet entered Havens' right temple and penetrated the brain.
+Mr. Havens was 35 years old, comes of a wellknown family, married and the father of two children.
 Miss Craver, who is 22, is also well connected and bears an excellent reputation.
 She has been employed in Havens' office for more than a year.